A Bigger Book Fair - Peckham2416 - 18 May 2025

 FIKA finished 2024 on a high note with the launch of our first collective project, Silence and Light.
 We’ve been thrilled by the interest, support and encouragement we’ve had to date.
 It was a great feeling to finally release our trilogy into the world after spending a long time with the project ourselves and overcoming hurdles along the way.
 A learning curve, and we made it!

 And so to 2025.
-FIKA has started to explore a new collective project idea which is currently in its very early stages - all that we can say at this point is that our project will indeed be realised in the form of a printed real-life book of some kind, as is the FIKA way.
-We’re going to be seeking more opportunities for showing and sharing our work too, and we continue to encourage one another to progress in each of our photography-led endeavours: Here’s an insight into our individual ambitions for 2025:
+FIKA has started to explore a new collective project idea, which is currently in its very early stages - all that we can say at this point is that our project will indeed be realised in the form of a printed real-life book of some kind, as is the FIKA way.
+We’re going to be seeking more opportunities for showing and sharing our work too, and we continue to encourage one another to progress in each of our photography-led endeavours.
+Here’s an insight into our individual ambitions for 2025:

 Arun is determined to complete three works.
 Forever is about the relationship of a typical family house with ageing and time.
 Forgotten is about a neglected and abandoned traditional family home in a small town in India.
-The third work is a personal diary simply called 1978 which he may not publish.
+The third work is a personal diary simply called 1978, which he may not publish.
 Apart from this, Arun plans to improve his inefficient and cumbersome image editing workflow with Frankie’s and Jo’s invaluable help.

 Frankie’s goal for 2025 is to finally crack the printing conundrum, of how to get the best quality image printing from commercial short-run printers so that we can reliably produce the high-quality output we enjoy and appreciate ourselves.
-And more personally, she is researching and hoping to finish, her book about returning to Belfast as a teenager in the midst of the Troubles, working title “Past.Tense.”
+And more personally, she is researching and hoping to finish her book about returning to Belfast as a teenager in the midst of the Troubles, working title “Past.Tense.”
 That, and attending more book fairs!

-Jo is determined to pull two other projects in progress off of her hard drive.
+Jo is determined to pull two other projects in progress off her hard drive.
 One will be a book of photos and writing based on a series of walks around London, and the other, about her encounters with dogs in India, might be a zine or a short series.
 She has tasked herself with using up the rolls of film sitting on her various cameras and is looking forward to trying out the Fujichrome Velvia ISO 50, which expired in 1999 that Arun kindly gave to her…

 And so we have plenty to be getting on with both collectively and individually.
 We’re looking forward to seeing what will happen and sharing our news along the way.
 Wishing you all the very best for 2025.